Harmonica-Men/AstroShop/README.md

 ### Wave Validation

 I have conducted a thorough accessibility audit using the WAVE (Web Accessibility Evaluation Tool).
 There is a smooth transition between the header of the page and the rest of the main page.
-Nevertheless, there are some issues to address due to the background MPEG replay.
-WAVE is dynamic and cannot make a persistent measurement of background contrast.

 <details>
   <br>
-  <summary>Click to view Wave Homepage Result</summary>
+  <summary>Click to view Wave Homepage (index) Result</summary>
   <img src="static/images/readme-images/wave_check_index.webp" style="display: block; margin: auto;" alt="Wave validator index page test">
   <br>
 </details>
 <br>

-I have also identified contrast issues with the modal buttons, which follow a similar color pattern to the Flash Danger alerts.
-However, the inclusion of shadow effects and other design enhancements significantly aids visibility.
-I believe these design choices ensure the buttons remain accessible and visually clear, even if they do not fully meet WAVE’s contrast recommendations.
+On the products page.

 <details>
   <br>